codatio/codat-docs/docs/supplier-enablement/overview.md

 Enhance your card programs with seamless data sharing and actionable supplier analytics.

 Increase your card participation

+Codat is developing a new product for banks.
+It helps banks increase revenue from corporate cards by making their “Supplier Onboarding” process more efficient and effective.
+Supplier Onboarding is the process by which a bank helps a customer move more of their B2B spending to their corporate card, very often using virtual cards.

 ## Who is it for?